-Based on her experience, here are some of the factors Dunn would love parents to take into consideration as they assess their high school student’s readiness—along with suggestions for how to bolster their skills while they are still under your roof:
+Based on her experience, here are some of the factors Dunn would love parents to take into consideration as they assess their whether their teen is ready for college—along with suggestions for how to bolster their skills while they are still under your roof:

 1. Are they adept at navigating peer relationships?

 “Of course; that’s all they do,” you might snort.
 For kids who have changed schools a lot, meeting people might indeed be second nature.
 But many teens have lived in one town their whole lives, where they have gone to school with essentially the same students throughout high school.
 When my son graduated, for example, my social media was flooded with pictures of friend groups in caps and gowns beside photos of the same kids in kindergarten soccer uniforms.
 While social ties ebbed and flowed over the years, a high percentage had been schoolmates for 13 years.

 Another common situation is that their friends are their fellow teammates or club members.
 “If their time has been highly structured, they may have always had a ready-made group and not had opportunities to meet a wide variety of peers,” says Dunn.

 Parents can help teens gain confidence in creating their own ties by encouraging them to try a new activity where they will be navigating peer groups on their own.
 If they’ve always been in band, maybe they could try drama this summer, or they could go on a mission trip with a local nonprofit group rather than return to the camp they always attend.